kergoth/dotfiles/git/vim/bundle/fugitive/README.markdown

 Add `%{FugitiveStatusline()}` to `'statusline'` to get an indicator with the current branch in your statusline.

-Last but not least, there's `:Git` for running any arbitrary command, and `Git!` to open the output of a command in a temp file.
+Last but not least, there's `:Git` for running any arbitrary command.

+For more information, see `:help fugitive`.

 ## Screencasts